 The Royal Family Are Hiring A Director Of Royal Travel To Help Them Become More Environmentally Friendly

-In addition to air travel, the Director of Royal Travel will responsible for the royals’ train usage and the Queen’s helicopter rides.
-Presumably, the Director will also ensure that Donald Trump’s helicopter won’t leave burn marks on the Buckingham Palace lawn again (the Queen was reportedly not best pleased about the lawn damage).
-And the advertised salary is a princely £85,000 per year.
+In addition to air travel, the director of royal travel will responsible for the royals’ train usage and the Queen’s helicopter rides.
+Presumably, the director will also ensure that Donald Trump’s helicopter won’t leave burn marks on the Buckingham Palace lawn again (the Queen was reportedly not pleased about the lawn damage).

 Advertisement

-Earlier this year, Meghan Markle and Prince Harry were criticised for using a private jet for their travel, despite their vocal support for environmental causes.
+Earlier this year, Meghan, Duchess of Sussex, and Prince Harry were criticized for using a private jet for their travel, despite their vocal support for environmental causes.
 This is a sign that the British royal family wants to do more to reduce their carbon footprint.
-Among his other causes, the Duke of Sussex is leading Travelyst, is launching an initiative bringing airline and booking companies together to tackle air pollution in the industry, reports the New York Times.
+Among his other causes, the Duke of Sussex is leading Travelyst, an initiative bringing airline and booking companies together to tackle air pollution in the industry, reports The New York Times.

 WATCH: “I spend 99% of my life travelling the world by commercial [aircraft]” Prince Harry says at the end of the ecotourism launch when asked about his own travel behaviour.
 He adds he always offsets all his travel ✈️ pic.twitter.com/1xXvBiXsC4— Chris Ship (@chrisshipitv) September 3, 2019